derRiesenOtter/bachelor/docs/thesis/results.typ

   table.hline(stroke: 0.5pt),                table.cell(fill: rgb(120, 0, 0, 60))[0.25],           table.cell(fill: rgb(20, 0, 0, 60))[0.03],          table.cell(fill: none, rowspan: 2)[Transformer],
   [@roc],                                    table.hline(stroke: 0.5pt),                           table.cell(fill: rgb(0, 10, 0, 60))[0.80],                                                                             table.cell(fill: rgb(70, 0, 0, 60))[0.55], [@prc],                                               table.cell(fill: rgb(80, 0, 0, 60))[0.29],          table.cell(fill: rgb(20, 0, 0, 60))[0.03],
   table.hline()
-), caption: [Comparison of the @auc values for the models created during the second phase and the two layer @cnn.
+), caption: [Comparison of the AUC values for the models created during the second phase and the two layer CNN.
 The two layer model was used as baseline.
 Better performance is visualized with green, worse with red filling.]) <second_phase>

-== Optimizing the Two Layer @cnn <opt_two_layer>
+== Optimizing the Two Layer Convolutional Neural Network <opt_two_layer>

 The first optimizations to the two layer @cnn, that consisted of doubling the
 @do value as well as splitting the model into @idr and non-@idr proteins, were